Kungsleden: Access

 During the summer Jokkmokk, Arvidsjaur and Sorsele are reachable by The Inland Line tourist railway.

 Records

-Since a few years, several trail running athletes run to try to enter a speed record.
-Those records are logged on the FKT website.
-Swedish athlete Emelie Forsberg holds the female speed record.
-Belgian adventurer Louis-Philippe Loncke is the first to walk and packraft the entire trail unsupported, climbing underway also Skierfe and the Kebnekaise North and South summits.
+In recent years, a number of trail running athletes have been attempting to set the fastest known time.
+The female speed record is currently held by the Swedish athlete Emelie Forsberg.
+The Belgian adventurer Louis-Philippe Loncke achieved the distinction of being the first person to complete the entire trail on foot with packrafting and unsupported, climbing underway also Skierfe and the Kebnekaise North and South summits.